A1Liu/wearables-blog/_posts/2019-10-10-fourth-week.md

 [h2ohno]: https://learn.sparkfun.com/tutorials/h2ohno

+I also found [this page on power saving](http://www.gammon.com.au/power), which was a bit more detailed.

 ### Phase 1 Project Proposal
 My project will be a simple stuffed animal that can change colors when you squeeze it.
 Squeezing it twice should turn it off/on, and squeezing it once should change